ADMISSION INFORMATION AND PROCESS

 It is the responsibility of the applicant to follow up with the program administrative assistant to make sure the application is complete.

-Students will be notified by mail no later than 3 weeks after the application deadline of their admission status: Conditional Acceptance, Alternate List, and Not Accepted.
+Students will be notified of their admission status by mail by mid May: Conditional Acceptance, Alternate List, and Not Accepted.
 If any candidate selected for the program does not accept their appointment the admissions committee will then select from the Alternate List.
 Vacancies may occur as late as the first week of class.

 No applications will be held or placed on a waiting list for the next year.
 Applicants may reapply as many times as they wish.
 It is important for all applicants to consider alternative options available in the event of not being selected.